NARACES gives the following awards yearly at either the NARACES or ACES conference to accomplished members of the region.

 - Actively encourages student involvement in professional activities

 - Facilitates students’ introduction and involvement in the counseling profession

 - Demonstrates evidence of professional involvement and leadership that have contributed to outstanding performance accomplishments by students under his/her supervision

 - Is involved in activities in state, regional, national or international organizations that have had or are having a significant impact within these systems

-- Utilizing the scientist-practitioner-advocate training model in his/her practice
+- Utilizing the scientist-practitioner-advocate training model in their practice

 - Providing service that enhanced equity in social justice and/or multicultural issues